Authentic Pesto Genovese (Basil Pesto)

 History of Pesto Genovese

 Pesto is a sauce originating in Genoa, which is located in the northern region of Italy.
-It originated around the 16th century and traditionally consists of crushed garlic, basil, and pine nuts blended with Parmigiano or parmesean cheese and olive oil.
+It originated around the 16th century and traditionally consists of crushed garlic, basil, and pine nuts blended with Parmigiano or Parmesean cheese and olive oil.

 The Italian word pesto: pestare, means to pound, or to crush.
 Pesto was originally prepared with a marble mortar and wooden pestle.